 Financial executives represented established banking organisations (52%) and fintechs (48%).
 They were evenly split among four regions: North America (50), Latin America (50), Asia Pacific (50), and Europe (50).
 The majority of fintechs (84%) had revenues of $10 million to $500 million ($250 million in some Asian markets); most established banking organisations (89%) had AUM (assets under management) of at least $1 billion.
 All executives surveyed engaged in decision-making about insurance products, such as embedded insurance.

-Digital wallets, contactless payments, and embedded transactions are now part of everyday life.
-The era of cash, checks, or visits to an ATM has been supplanted by virtual payments.
-With many financial digital services already fully embraced by customers, financial institutions — be they well-established banks or digitally native fintechs — are looking for new types of offerings.
+Digital wallets, contactless payments, and embedded offers relevant to the context of the transaction are now part of everyday life.
+The era of cash, cheques, or visits to an ATM has been supplanted by virtual payments.
+With many financial digital services already fully embraced by customers, financial institutions—be they well-established banks or digitally native fintechs—are looking for new types of offerings.

 Amy McNeece, Senior Vice President of Digital Consumer Partnerships, North America, Chubb